All hail The King! Bayern hero Coman comes back to haunt PSG | Goal.com

 Questions will be asked of where this leaves Thomas Tuchel’s side three years on from their €400m splurge on Neymar and Mbappe, but there is no doubt that a number of their demons have been put to bed during this strangest of European campaigns.

-With few if any of Europe’s major clubs able to afford to sign either of the potent pair in a post-coronavirus market, they will be back to do it all again next season, and though this feels like their best opportunity missed, the newly-found belief will likely hold them in good stead in 2020-21.
+With few, if any, of Europe’s major clubs able to afford to sign either of the potent pair in a post-coronavirus market, they will be back to do it all again next season, and though this feels like their best opportunity missed, the newly-found belief this run has given them will likely hold them in good stead in 2020-21.

 This, though, was a night that belonged to Bayern.
 A night that belonged to Kingsley Coman.
 The Parisian who came back to haunt PSG.